 What makes food “California style”?
 If you said avocado, you’re right!
-California produces about 90% of our nation’s avocados, about 35% of which come right out of San Diego county (my home!).
-With all that green tasty goodness right in our backyard, we want to celebrate the avocado in its most iconic dish with this spicy guacamole recipe.
+California produces about 90% of my nation’s avocados, about 35% of which come right out of San Diego county (my home!).
+With all that green tasty goodness right in my backyard, I want to celebrate the avocado in its most iconic dish with this spicy guacamole recipe.

 What is Spicy Guacamole?